 An open day for first year students will be held in early October, details to be confirmed.

 You can major or minor in Genetics as part of a Bachelor of Science (BSc) degree.

 The Bachelor of Biomedical Sciences (BBiomedSc) and Bachelor of Applied Science (BAppSc) degrees can also feature strong genetics content.

-We offer 5 postgraduate qualifications in genetics, ranging from a 1-year Diploma for Graduates (DipGrad) to a multi-year Doctor of Philosophy (PhD).
+We offer five postgraduate qualifications in Genetics, ranging from a 1-year Diploma for Graduates (DipGrad) to a multi-year Doctor of Philosophy (PhD).

 Our 13 genetics papers range from 200- to 400-level, and cover such diverse topics as evolutionary genetics and the genetic analysis of eukaryotes.